 We need more public and veteran awareness about the inherent risks of firearm access.

 Many Americans are unaware of the threat firearms in the home can pose with respect to suicide.
-Access to a firearm increases the risk of suicide three-fold for all family members.
+Access to a firearm triples the risk of suicide for all family members.
 Andrew Anglemyer, Tara Horvath, and George Rutherford, “The Accessibility of Firearms and Risk for Suicide and Homicide Victimization among Household Members: A Systematic Review and Meta-analysis,” Annals of Internal Medicine 160, no. 2 (January 2014): 101–110.
 Veterans are more likely to own firearms than non-veterans (44.9 percent and 20.0 percent, respectively), and a majority (63.1 percent) cite protection as a primary reason for firearm ownership.
 Emily C. Cleveland et al., “Firearm Ownership among American Veterans: Findings from the 2015 National Firearm Survey,” Injury Epidemiology 4, no. 33 (December 2017) doi: 10.1186/s40621-017-0130-y); Andrew Anglemyer, Tara Horvath, and George Rutherford, “The Accessibility of Firearms and Risk for Suicide and Homicide Victimization among Household Members: A Systematic Review and Meta-analysis,” Annals of Internal Medicine 160, no. 2 (January 2014): 101–110.
 But when asked, only 6 percent of veterans agree that having a gun in the home is a suicide risk factor.
 Joseph A. Simonetti et al., “Firearm Storage Practices among American Veterans,” American Journal of Preventive Medicine 55, no. 4 (October 2018): 445-454.
 Building public awareness about the inherent risk of firearm access may help gun-owning veterans or their families to mitigate risks.